 Enforcement is most common in financial services (Sioux Falls is a significant banking and credit-card center, having attracted major financial institutions through favorable state laws), healthcare, agriculture and agribusiness, and professional services.
 The financial services sector generates a distinctive category of non-compete disputes involving employees with access to proprietary financial information and customer relationships.

-The statutory framework — with its two-year cap, territory requirement, and same-business requirement — provides clarity that reduces litigation uncertainty.
+The statutory framework, with its two-year cap, territory requirement, and same-business requirement, provides clarity that reduces litigation uncertainty.
 Litigation costs in South Dakota are moderate: $20,000 to $85,000 through preliminary injunction is a reasonable range.

-What South Dakota employees should know
+What should South Dakota employees know about non-competes?

 Your non-compete cannot exceed two years from the date your employment terminates.
 Any restriction purporting to last longer is unenforceable as to the excess period.